| OKSH(1) | General Commands Manual | OKSH(1) |

 Parameters with the export attribute (set using the

-or typeset
+export or typeset

-commands, or by parameter assignments followed by
+-x commands, or by parameter assignments followed by

 simple commands) are put in the environment (see